LaconicNetwork/awesome-urbit/docs/comets-on-DO.md

 It assumes that you:
 - have a Digital Ocean account and familiarity with creating Droplets
 - some familiarty with the command line terminal
-- Create a droplet with the latest Ubuntu
-- Choose the Shared CPU: Basic plan with 2GB RAM as a minimum.
-- NOTE: Urbit needs at least 2GB RAM to run.

 ## Setup local SSH key